 4. Social play

 Social play is one of the most important, and complex, types of play when it comes to relationships.
 It is helpful as a tool to develop interpersonal skills.
 Social play teaches communication, negotiation and other social skills that create stronger teams at work.

 Any form of team sport inherently integrates social play as part of it.
 Whenever there is a single goal requiring collaboration from different skill sets to achieve this goal, social play is at work.
 It relates to the relationship between different people and instruments.
 Often, this is the differentiator between an average team and a great one.

 Applying social play in the workplace

 Social play naturally happens when a team of people work on the same project.
 However, that doesn’t make it playful.
-To make a project feel more playful, it’s crucial to have a clear goal (or win-condition as it is called in games).
+To make a project feel more playful, it’s crucial to have a clear goal (or condition as it is called in games).
 Each team member also needs to be clear on their role within the team and how their contribution is needed for the team to succeed.
 It helps to raise awareness of different communication styles and other personality differences between team members.
 It’s not enough to merely sit together.
 It becomes play only when you have interdependence and mutual respect.

 5. Creative play

-The last three types of play relates to creativity, with pretend play important to understand how the child fits into the world, narrative story helping them understand others and their relationship to others, and creative play crucial for developing new ideas and improvement.
+The last three types of play relate to creativity, with pretend play important to understand how the child fits into the world, narrative story helping them understand others and their relationship to others, and creative play crucial for developing new ideas and improvement.